How to Thrive Under Authority

-(2. Understand that no one is in authority unless God put them there!
-They aren't there by chance or accident.
+(2. Understand that no one is in authority unless God put them there.
+They aren't in our lives by accident, chance, or even coincidence .
 All authority comes from God.

 19- During the night the mystery was revealed to Daniel in a vision.
 Then Daniel praised the God of heaven